oracle-devrel/chris-blogs/HowTo/IPAddress/IPAddress.md

 <em><strong>VPN</strong></em> is a security technology for users to connect to a network securely.

 Every time I setup a VM in the cloud with a public IP address, all the security bells go off in my head.
 As they should.
 But setting up a bastion or VPN is such a pain.
 And overkill.
 Seriously, who has time for that when you're building a weekend hack?
-So here's a very simple way to whitelist your public IP address so your computer is the only one that can interact with the VM.
+So here's a very simple way to allowlist your public IP address so your computer is the only one that can interact with the VM.

 ## Step 1 - Get an Oracle Free Tier